nmehran/omm/README.md

 ---

-OMM is an experimental library motivated by the significant gap between current performance and the theoretical maximum of memory throughput.
+OMM is an experimental library striving to maximize memory throughput.

 ## TODO